 The neat thing about this recipe is that it is really easy, packed full of nutrients and doesn’t require any raising agents.
 After a while, you’ll have this recipe memorized and be able to whip up a batch in no time.
 All you need is a bowl, spoon and pan.
 Heck, you can even mix up a batch right in the pan!

 It’s a dense bread and extremely satisfying and versatile.
-It’s wonderful served plain with bread and butter, or buried under heaps of pate or other savoury toppings.
-It’s also wonderful toasted.
+A versatile, wonderful bread served plain with bread and butter, or buried under heaps of pate or other savoury toppings.
+You can also enjoy it toasted.
 The flavour changes completely when the nuts turn golden brown and toasted.
-Try with almond or peanut butter and a dobble of jam.
+You may want to try some with almond or peanut butter and a dobble of jam.
 Yum!

 Try mixing it up a bit – use different types of nuts or throw in a handful of shredded coconut.
-Or, make a sweeter version by adding cinnamon and raisins or dried cranberries.
+Another variation is to make a sweeter version by adding cinnamon and raisins or dried cranberries.

 In a large bowl, mix all the dry ingredients together.
 Melt the coconut oil and combine with the maple syrup and water.
 Add to dry ingredients and mix well.
 The ‘dough’ should be moist but not sloppy.

 Transfer the dough to the greased/lined pan and firmly press into the pan making sure it’s in all four corners.
-Now we let it sit.
-The chia seeds and psyllium husks will absorb the water and bind everything together.
-But this takes a bit of time.
-For at least two hours if possible, or up to overnight.
+Because the chia seeds and psyllium husks will absorb the water and bind everything together, we need to let the bread sit for a few hours.
+Therefore, you may want to let it rest for two hours minimum but you can also let it rest overnight as well.

 Preheat oven to 350°F / 175°C.

 Bake the bread for 20 minutes.
-Remove from oven and carefully remove the bread from the pan.
+Furthermore, remove from oven and carefully remove the bread from the pan.
 Either cook upside down directly on the rack or on a cookie sheet for an additional 40 minutes.
 You’ll know it’s ready when you tap the bread and it sounds hollow.